Techtonica/curriculum/javascript/javascript-4.md

 `Erin is willing to go to Banff, Alberta, Canada or Iceland.`
 `Janet is willing to go to London or Hogwarts.`

+### Check for Understanding

+- What are the different types of loops in JavaScript?
+- Differentiate between for loop and while loop?
+- Write a program in JavaScript to print Multiplication table of given number using for loop?
+Also try the program using while loop.